 3. Relapse rate at the end of the study, after 1 year, after 2 years, and after 5 years, as measured by a BDI-II above 12 and/or a MINI-Plus positive for a depressive episode

 Secondary outcome measures

-Quality of Life, as measured using the WHOQoL-Brief at baseline, at the end of the treatment, and at the scheduled follow ups
+Quality of life, measured using the WHOQoL-Brief at baseline, at the end of the treatment, and at the scheduled follow ups

 Overall trial start date

 Participant inclusion criteria